jiyuan-zhou/jiyuan-zhou.github.io/_pages/about.md

 </style>

 ## Biography
 Hi!
 I am a full-time Research Assistant in the Department of Linguistics and Translation at City University of Hong Kong, supervised by [Prof. LAI Jackie Yan-Ki](https://sites.google.com/view/jyklai) and co-supervised by [Prof. Aini Li](https://ainili-linguist.github.io/index.html).
-Before that, I received an M.A. degree in Language Studies focusing on Corpus and Empirical Linguistics at City University of Hong Kong in 2024. <!-- My research interest mainly lies in ... -->
+Before that, I received an M.A. degree in Language Studies focusing on Corpus and Empirical Linguistics at City University of Hong Kong in 2024.
+My research interest mainly lies in Sociolinguistics, language varation and change as well as Corpus methods.

 <span style="color:red;">**I am actively seeking a Ph.D. position for Fall 2025.
 If my research interests align with yours, please feel free to reach out to me at "jiyuan.zhou@my.cityu.edu.hk".**</span>